-The SVP Fellows program is a three-year skills-based volunteer experience for community-minded professionals, leaders and social entrepreneurs who are Black, Indigenous and/or People of Color and who:
+The SVP Fellows program is a two-year skills-based volunteer experience for community-minded professionals, leaders and social entrepreneurs who are Black, Indigenous and/or People of Color and who:

 - Believe better futures are imperative for under-resourced youth

 - Seek to use their skills to collaborate with nonprofits on organizational capacity building

 - Demonstrate a commitment to racial equity and eliminating systemic injustices